springernature/kotlin-playbook/testing-multithreaded-code/README.md

 ## Example

-Here is an example from the OPA project that tests that a projection produces the same result when updated by four threads as it does when updated by a single thread:
+Here is an example that tests that a projection calculated from an event log produces the same result when updated by four threads as it does when updated by a single thread:

 ```kotlin
 import com.natpryce.hamkrest.assertion.assertThat